kiranz/just-api/docs/docs/features.md

 ### Storing suite & test data in context for reuse

-When you have some data that you want to use later in some tests, you can store the data into suite context in `before_all` hook.
+When you have some data that you want to use later in some tests, you can store the data in suite context in `before_all` hook.

 ```yaml
   before_all: